 Baby Growth at 14 Weeks Pregnant

 Welcome to week 14 of your pregnancy!
-You’re now in the second trimester, also called the honeymoon phase because first trimester symptoms fade and you should feel less nausea and tiredness.
 Your baby is about the size of a navel orange, and weighs nearly 2 ounces, and is around 3.5 inches long.
 You may be able to identify the baby's sex this week, or in the coming weeks.

 By 14 weeks, your baby experienced many physical changes.
 Fingerprints and vocal cords develop and fine hairs grow.
 Their sense of smell and taste develop.
 Your baby’s neck becomes more defined and the lower limbs are fully developed.
 The red blood cells form in the spleen, and your baby uses their liver and kidneys.